sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_02_public_embedding/embedding_02_public_access.md

 In this QuickStart we learned how to how to embed Sigma into a Public facing website.

-For those interested in embedding with security, proceed to [QuickStart: Embedding 3: Secure Embedding ](https://quickstarts.sigmacomputing.com/guide/embedding_3_secure_embedding/index.html?index=..%2F..index#0)
+For those interested in embedding with security, proceed to [QuickStart: Embedding 03: Secure Access.](https://quickstarts.sigmacomputing.com/guide/embedding_03_secure_access/index.html?index=..%2F..index#0)

 **Additional Resource Links**